What Is Cookie Consent in Canada?

 Bad example: "By continuing to browse, you consent to cookies."
 Good example: "We use cookies for analytics and advertising.
 You can accept all or customize your preferences."

-Under PIPEDA and Law 25:
+No. Under PIPEDA and Law 25:

 - Pre-ticked consent boxes are not valid